Micro Frontend Architecture (MFE)

 Micro Frontend Architecture

 Building large web applications can be tricky.
-Developers often have difficulty keeping up with the constant demands of customers.
+Developers often have difficulty keeping up with the constant demands of customers in a modern web application.

 Managing code changes without ruining existing features becomes more complicated as your app gets more complex.
 This complexity can lead to slower development, higher costs, and unhappy users.